-- A. It shall be the duty of the Local Committee, insofar as possible, to provide the apprentice with reasonable continuous employment by the reassignment of laid off apprentices to other employers who have work. - B. When it is shown in the apprentice reviews that an employer cannot provide the required instruction in the trade, the local committee may reassign the apprentice to another employer, subject to the approval of the BAS.
+It shall be the duty of the Local Committee, insofar as possible, to provide the apprentice with reasonable continuous employment by the transferring of laid-off apprentices to other employers who have work.
+The employer shall immediately notify the Committee and the apprentice of anticipated length of the layoff and the possible day of recall.